Home Family and home Gradina si gradina de legume How to grow an apple tree

 4. Mark the sides of the horizon with paint.

-5. If possible, the tree should be dug with basic roots and an impressive clod of earth.
-Do not shake off the ground from the roots.
+5. If possible, the tree should be dug up with the main roots and an impressive lump of earth.
+Do not shake off the soil from the roots.

-6. Before digging up the apple tree, wrap its trunk with a soft cloth to avoid damage to the trunk.
-It is also better to place a clod of earth near the tree in a net.
+6. Before digging up an apple tree, cover its trunk with a soft cloth, this will prevent damage to the trunk.
+It is also better to place the lump of earth near the tree in a net.
 Carefully bend the skeletal branches to the trunk.
-Do not forget that the less time passes between digging and a new planting, the better, so it is better to do all the manipulations at once.
+Don’t forget, the less time passes between digging and replanting, the better, so it’s better to do all the manipulations right away.

-7. When setting up the apple tree in a new location, make sure that the root collar rises above the ground.
+7. When installing an apple tree in a new location, make sure that the root collar rises above the ground.

 8. Cover everything with fertile soil so that there are no gaps.

-9. In a new place, the apple tree must be thoroughly watered.
+9. In a new location, the apple tree needs to be thoroughly watered.

-It is problematic to describe in words such a process as pruning apple trees, so we suggest that you familiarize yourself with an educational video in which everything is clear and understandable.
+It is problematic to describe in words such a process as pruning apple trees, so we invite you to watch an educational video in which everything is clear and understandable.

 Powdery mildew